mocks-server/main/packages/config/README.md

 ### __Array__

 Options of type `array` are parsed from JSON strings when they are defined in environment variables.
-For defining them in command line arguments, multiple arguments should be provided.
-As in the case of objects, arrays are merged when they are defined in multiple sources.
+For defining them in command line arguments, multiple arguments should be provided. __As in the case of objects, arrays are merged when they are defined in multiple sources when loading the configuration__.
 The result of defining it environment variables and in arguments would be both arrays concated, for example.
 This behavior can be disabled using the `mergeArrays` option of the [`Config` class](#config).

 ```js
 const option = config.addOption({